 Model by OXFORD 1/43

-1960-68 Daimler Majestic Major: Jaguar purchased Daimler from BSA in 1960 for the increased production capacity it acquired.
+1960-68 Daimler Majestic Major: Jaguar purchased Daimler from BSA in 1960 for the increased production facility capacity it they urgently needed.
 They also inherited Daimlers production models which provided some competition with Jaguar's own cars.
 However, Jaguar was smart enough to know that Daimler fit a niche in the market among brand loyal, wealthy patrons that Jaguar couldn't capture with its own models.
-What Jaguar didn't do however, was develop the Daimlers further, or utilize the Daimler hemi-head V8 Daimler for use in Jaguar cars.
-The 4.5L V8 in the Majestic Major produced 220bhp and was capable of taking the big car to a top speed of 123mph, faster than Jaguar's top of the line 3.8L six-cylinder equipped Mk X. They are also rivaled the Mk X in handling and driving comfort.
-The fact that the Daimler was priced 75% higher than the Jaguar assured that there were not too many sales lost and only 1,180 Majestic Majors were produced from 1960-1968 when all Jaguar and Daimler sedans were consolidated into the XJ6 and through badge engineering, Daimler became the upscale trim level for Jaguar production cars.
+What Jaguar didn't do however, was develop the Daimlers further, or further utilize the Daimler hemi-head V8 engine for use in Jaguar cars.
+The Daimler production models like the SP250 and Majestic wre phased out in favor of Jaguar designed cars.

 Model by NEO 1/43

 1968-1992 Daimler DS420: Introduced in 1968 and built upon the 420G platform, the DS420 Limousine was in production until 1992.
 It was the last exclusively Daimler model produced by Jaguar.
-Powered by the 4.2L XK engine, it is a wonder that the Daimler V8 from the Majestic Major wasn't used in this large car.
+Powered by the 4.2L XK engine, was also the last production car using the Jaguar XK engine.
+It is a wonder that the Daimler V8 from the Majestic Major wasn't used in this large car.
 Available with Vanden Plas coachwork, or bare chassis, the vehicles are used extensively as official state cars in several countries, including by the British and Danish Royal Families.
 The car is also commonly used in the funeral and hotel trades.
 The car used the XK engine throughout production and it could propel the big car to 110 mph.

 Model by OXFORD 1/43